 The recommendations for the external clock include high level no lower than 2 V, low level no higher than 0.4 V, duty cycle between 10% and 90% and both positive and negative pulse width no shorter than 80 ns.
-When the external clock fails at logic high or low, the LM43600-Q1 will switch at the frequency programmed by the R_T resistor after a time-out period.
-It is recommended to connect a resistor R_T to the RT pin such that the internal oscillator frequency is the same as the target clock frequency when the LM43600-Q1 is synchronized to an external clock.
+When the external clock fails at logic high or low, the LM46000-Q1 will switch at the frequency programmed by the $R_T$ resistor after a time-out period.
+It is recommended to connect a resistor $R_T$ to the RT pin such that the internal oscillator frequency is the same as the target clock frequency when the LM46000-Q1 is synchronized to an external clock.
 This allows the regulator to continue operating at approximately the same switching frequency if the external clock fails.

 The choice of switching frequency is usually a compromise between conversion efficiency and the size of the circuit.
 Lower switching frequency implies reduced switching losses (including gate charge losses, switch transition losses, etc.) and usually results in higher overall efficiency.
 However, higher switching frequency allows use of smaller LC output filters and hence a more compact design.
 Lower inductance also helps transient response (higher large signal slew rate of inductor current), and reduces the DCR loss.
 The optimal switching frequency is usually a trade-off in a given application and thus needs to be determined on a case-by-case basis.
-It is related to the input voltage, output voltage, most frequent load current level(s), external component choices, and circuit size requirement.
-The choice of switching frequency may also be limited if an operating condition triggers T{ON-MIN} or T{OFF-MIN}.
+It is related to the input voltage, output voltage, most frequency may also be limited if an operating condition triggers tON-MIN or tOFF-MIN.

-7.3.8 Minimum ON-Time, Minimum OFF-Time and Frequency Foldback at Dropout Conditions
+7.3.8 Minimum ON-Time, Minimum OFF-Time and Frequency Foldback at Drop-Out Conditions

-Minimum ON-time, T{ON-MIN} , is the smallest duration of time that the HS switch can be on.
-T{ON-MIN} is typically 125 ns in the LM43600-Q1.
-Minimum OFF-time, $T{OFF-MIN}$, is the smallest duration that the HS switch can be off. $T{OFF-MIN}$ is typically 200 ns in the LM43600-Q1.
+Minimum ON-time, $t{ON-MIN}$ , is the smallest duration of time that the HS switch can be on. $T{ON-MIN}$ is typically 125 ns in the LM46000-Q1.
+Minimum OFF-time, $t{OFF-MIN}$ , is the smallest duration that the HS switch can be off. $T{OFF-MIN}$ is typically 200 ns in the LM46000-Q1.

-In CCM operation, $T{\text{ON-MIN}}$ and $T{\text{OFF-MIN}}$ limits the voltage conversion range given a selected switching frequency.
+In CCM operation, tON-MIN and tOFF-MIN limits the voltage conversion range given a selected switching frequency.
 The minimum duty cycle allowed is

-$$D{MIN} = T{ON-MIN} \times F{S} \tag{4}$$
+$D{MIN} = T{ON-MIN} \times F_S$ (4)

 And the maximum duty cycle allowed is

-$$D{MAX} = 1 - T{OFF-MIN} \times F{S}$$ (5)
+$D{MAX} = 1 - T{OFF-MIN} \times F_S$ (5)

-Given fixed $T{\text{ON-MIN}}$ and $T{\text{OFF-MIN}}$, the higher the switching frequency the narrower the range of the allowed duty cycle.
-In the LM43600-Q1, frequency foldback scheme is employed to extend the maximum duty cycle when $T{\text{OFF-MIN}}$ is reached.
-The switching frequency will decrease once longer duty cycle is needed under low VIN conditions.
-The switching frequency can be decreased to approximately 1/10 of the programmed frequency by R_T or the synchronization clock.
-Such wide range of frequency foldback allows the LM43600-Q1 output voltage to stay in regulation with a much lower supply voltage V{IN} .
+Given fixed $t{ON-MIN}$ and $t{OFF-MIN}$ , the higher the switching frequency the narrower the range of the allowed duty cycle.
+In the LM46000-Q1, frequency foldback scheme is employed to extend the maximum duty cycle when $t{OFF-MIN}$ is reached.
+The switching frequency decreases once longer duty cycle is needed under low VIN conditions.
+The switching frequency can be decreased to approximately 1/10 of the programmed frequency by $R_T$ or the synchronization clock.
+Such wide range of frequency foldback allows the LM46000-Q1 output voltage to stay in regulation with a much lower supply voltage $V{IN}$ .
 This leads to a lower effective dropout voltage.
 See Typical Characteristics for more details.